AnonZebra/PsychoPy_version_rst_doc/psychopy_version_doc.rst

 Version control using Builder View
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-1. Open up the PsychoPy experiment file (i. e. a '.psyexp' file) that has the experiment you want to use.
+1. Open up the PsychoPy experiment file (a '.psyexp' file) that contains the experiment you want to use.
-2. Go to experiment settings (by clicking the icon with a cogwheel).
+2. Go to experiment settings by clicking the icon with a cogwheel.
 3. Under the "Basic" settings tab, there is an option named "Use PsychoPy version".
 Set it to the PsychoPy version you want to emulate.
 4. Click "OK" to save the settings.
-5. Run the experiment (i. e. click the green 'run' button).
+5. Run the experiment by clicking the green 'run' button.

 Version control using Coder View
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-1. Open up the PsychoPy script file (i. e. a '.py' file) that has the experiment you want to use.
+1. Open up the PsychoPy script file (a '.py' file) that contains the experiment you want to use.
 2. Add :code:`import psychopy` at the top of your script, where the other import statements are.
-3. Add the function call :code:`psychopy.useVersion('<version_no>')` (e. g. :code:`psychopy.useVersion('1.90.2')`) directly below your import statements)
+3. Add the function call :code:`psychopy.useVersion('<version_no>')` (e. g. :code:`psychopy.useVersion('1.90.2')`) directly below your import statements.
 4. Run the script.

 NOTE: Internet connection needed (the first time)